TritonDataCenter/manatee-state-machine/README.md

   to maximize uptime and to never lose data.

 Any configuration of three or more peers can use the algorithm described here.
-Manatee can be operated in single-peer mode, but that's uninteresting because it cannot survive any failures and the state machine is trivial: always behave as primary.
+Manatee can be operated in single-peer mode; details on that are described under "One-node-write mode" below.
 Two-peer mode is analogous to two manatee nodes with no async (a degraded state).
 Operationally this mode does not make sense with this algorithm since it will never failover (the sync will never attempt a takeover without an async).

 There are two state machines here.
 There's an overall cluster state, which is ultimately "unavailable", "read-only", or "read-write", and has an additional